Skip to main content

 ): RuleGroupTypeAny;

-parseMongoDB takes a MongoDB query as a JSON object or JSON.parse-able string.
+parseMongoDB accepts a MongoDB query as either a JSON object or JSON.parse-able string.

 Click the "Import MongoDB" button in the demo to try it out.